-The California Mental Health Services Authority (CalMHSA) is a Joint Powers of Authority (JPA), formed in 2009 with George Hills Company, Inc. as the administrator, for the purpose of, creating a separate public entity to provide administrative and fiscal services in support of the Members’ Mental/Behavioral Health Departments acting alone or in collaboration with other Departments, which may include operation of Programs to:
+The California Mental Health Services Authority (CalMHSA) is a Joint Powers of Authority (JPA), formed in 2009, for the purpose of, creating a separate public entity to provide administrative and fiscal services in support of the Members’ Mental/Behavioral Health Departments acting alone or in collaboration with other Departments, which may include operation of Programs to:

 (a) Administer prevention and early intervention services under the Mental Health Services Act;